-Revolving Vs. Non-Revolving Lines of Credit
+Revolving vs. Non-Revolving Lines of Credit: How to Decide

 In this post, we’ll discuss two types of lines of credit: revolving and non-revolving.
-Both options serve different needs, and have their own interest rates, limits, terms, and application requirements.
+Both options serve different needs and have varying interest rates, limits, terms, and application requirements.

-Revolving Line of Credit
+Revolving Credit Definition